T. H. E. C. Espin: Early life and education

-He became a Fellow of the Royal Astronomical Society on 11 January 1878.
-From 1912 he was assisted in astronomical observing by William Milburn (1896–1982), the grandson of a family friend.
-Espin was awarded the Jackson-Gwilt Medal of the Royal Astronomical Society in 1913.
+From 1912, he was assisted in his astronomical observations by William Milburn (1896–1982), the grandson of a family friend.
+In recognition of his contributions to astronomy, Espin was awarded the Jackson-Gwilt Medal by the Royal Astronomical Society in 1913.

-He discovered a nova in the constellation Lacerta in December 1910: this object was later known as DI Lacertae.
+Other interests and personal life

-His other amateur scientific interests included botany, geology and the study of X-rays; his study of fossils caused him to disbelieve Darwin's theory of evolution.
+Beyond astronomy, Espin's amateur scientific interests included botany, geology, and the study of X-rays.
+His studies of fossils led him to reject Charles Darwin's theory of evolution.

-He also served as a county magistrate for 35 years beginning in 1891 and was chairman of Stanhope and Wolsingham Sessions.
-He never married.
+He also served as a county magistrate for 35 years, beginning in 1891, and was the chairman of the Stanhope and Wolsingham Sessions.
+Espin never married.

-The crater Espin on the Moon is named after him.
+The lunar crater Espin is named in his honor.